 Today I want to share with you the reason why I hardly have to weed our vegetable garden at all through the growing season, but before I show you how I manage this, here is a little glimpse of what one of our 4 larger vegetable beds looks like in March as I discussed designing a garden for easy care:

 The traditional way of dealing with all these weeds that grow in the winter is to till and rake, but like I mentioned, I don’t till the ground for a variety of reasons.
 Instead, in February or March (somebody who’s on the ball could even do it in the fall after harvest…), I throw a piece of black plastic over the bed.

 Then time, sun and heat do their magic, and by the time I am able to plant, I pull back the plastic and it looks like this:

-I lay the soaker hose, and in this case have put a piece of fencing over some of my beans to try and deter any birds that might want to find what I’ve just planted.
+After the bed is fully covered with compost, I plant.
+Since the bed pictured will be planted with beans (green and dry), cukes and squash, I set up my trellises first, then lay a soaker hose, and in this case I’ve put a piece of fencing over some of the beans to try and deter any birds that might want to find what I’ve just planted.
 Watering with the soaker hoses puts the water where I want it- not in the space between plants where weeds want to grow- so it’s a major player in keeping weeding to a minimum.

 You can see the beds in the upper part of the picture have been prepared too, and will grow the corn for this year.
 The technique is the same.
 (You can read how to grow a weed-free corn patch here.)